top of page

 Whether you call it cluster research or F.A.N.
 Club research, this intermediate and advanced-level genealogy research methodology helps you find more clues and answers while building your family tree.

-If you haven’t learned what it is, please read this post.
+If you haven’t learned what it is, please read A Brief Review of Cluster Genealogy Research.

 For those who understand the concept, let’s tackle some questions frequently asked by people who are ready to use Cluster Research but haven’t started yet.